Spend Less, Travel More: 9 Money-Saving Travel Tips

 The truth is, paying for travel doesn’t have to be stressful.
 At EF Ultimate Break, stress-free travel is kind of our thing, so we’ve got nine money tips and tricks to consider when you’re planning your next big adventure.

 1. Choose a trip with everything included

 Plan a trip on your own and you’ll likely run into unexpected costs along the way.
 Avoid surprises of the financial variety and let us take care of all the planning.
-When you book an EF Ultimate Break trip, flights, accommodations, guided tours, metro passes, and so much more is taken care of (See everything we include).
+When you book an EF Ultimate Break trip, accommodations, guided tours, metro passes, and so much more is taken care of.
 And when it’s time to travel, all you’ll need is some spending cash, also known as gelato money.

 2. Pay over time